manzoliric/create-with-pure-code/README.md

-# Always use Vanilla JS, NEVER use Libs or Frameworks in these projects :)
+# Create with pure code!

-# Always use PURE CSS, NEVER use Bootstrap, Foundation or others libraries :)
+### For these projects, always use vanilla code.
+Avoid use any library or frameworks like jQuery, React, Angular, Vue, Bootstrap, Foundation...

 ## Ideas